 Decongestant sprays typically contain oxymetazoline.
-Decongestants taken by mouth include pseudoephedrine.
-Decongestant sprays should not be used for more than a day or 2 to avoid the problem of rebound congestion.
+Decongestants taken by mouth include phenylephrine and pseudoephedrine.
+Decongestant sprays should not be used for more than a day or two to avoid rebound congestion.

 Decongestants and antihistamines are not recommended for children under 6 years of age.

 Antihistamines can have sedating and anticholinergic effects (such as confusion, blurred vision, and loss of bladder control).
 These effects are more common among and more troublesome in older people.
 Antihistamines should be avoided or used in decreased dosages.
 Pseudoephedrine, a decongestant, stimulates the heart rate and increases blood pressure.
 If pseudoephedrine is needed, it should be taken at the lowest effective dose.

 Most nasal congestion and discharge are caused by an upper respiratory infection or allergies.

 In children, doctors consider the possibility of a foreign object in the nose.

 Doctors also consider the possibility of rebound congestion in people who overuse decongestant sprays.

 Drugs Mentioned In This Article